Configurationz/k8-s_Installations/index.md

 8. kuberentes needs CNI Plugin so that pod-network is enabled.
 Untill this is done, the DNS doesn't work, services donot work so the status of the nodes shows 'NotReady'.
 Install any CNI implementation _(Flannel)_

-9. Let's use flannel, Execute the following on master node
+9. For k8s networking, the reference specification is CNI.
+There are many vendors who implement this _[Addons Installations](https://kubernetes.io/docs/concepts/cluster-administration/addons/)_.
+We are going to use _[flannel](https://github.com/flannel-io/flannel#deploying-flannel-manually)_  Let's execute the following on master node being a normal user
 ```
 kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```